The Aurora Winter Festival is a Vancouver Christmas-themed attraction with holiday lights, market vendors and amusement rides at the PNE.

 - Tots & Infants (ages 3 and under): Free

-Access to the entire venue is included with the price of admission, but some things do cost extra.
-Food, drinks and market vendor merchandise all require more money, obviously.
-There are also additional costs for the Tubing Park slides and amusement rides.
-Skating on the Frozen River is free, but you have to bring your own skates or rent them there.
+Access for everyone to the entire venue last year was included with the price of admission, but some things did cost extra.
+Food, drinks and market vendor merchandise all required extra money, obviously.
+There were also additional costs for the Tubing Park slides and amusement rides.
+Skating on the Frozen River was free, but you had to bring your own skates or rent them there.
+(It was a $6 charge for renting skates.)

 Things to See and Do

-The venue at the Aurora Winter Festival is divided up into a number of zones.
-There are the Amusement Rides, Tubing Park, Food Gardens, Main Street, Frozen River, Entertainment Tent, Santa’s Workshop and Mystical Worlds areas.
-Each zone features different activities and attractions.
-Between them all, there is something for everyone.
+The venue at the Aurora Winter Festival at the PNE was divided up into a number of zones.
+There were the Amusement Rides, Tubing Park, Food Gardens, Main Street Holiday Market, North Pole and Mystical Worlds areas.
+Each zone featured different activities and attractions.
+Between them all, there was something for everyone.

 Tubing Park Sliding Area